MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 50,000      | 100,000          | 500            | 0%           | 0                  |
 | 100,000     | And Over         | 300            | 0%           | 0                  |

-## Changes in March Round 3 update (Released 3/23/2022)

-- Colorado

-### 2022 state or territorial tax changes

-The following tax changes are included in this update:

 #### Withholding changes for Colorado